threeve/vscode-swift-lang/Readme.md

 The extension searches for a `swiftlint` executable installed via SwiftPM, CocoaPods, or in the current PATH.

+### Tasks

+The extension will provide tasks if a `Package.swift` is found in the workspace folder.
+At the moment these tasks are not customizable in `tasks.json` in the workspace.

 ## Requirements

 Certain features of swift-lang require additional tooling to be installed.